Get notified of page updates

 Questions To Ask Your Doctor

-• I have an extensive family history of breast cancer, but my family does not carry a mutation.
+• I have an extensive family history of breast cancer, but my family does not carry a BRCA mutation.
 Should I consider genetic testing that looks for mutations in other genes?

 Open Clinical Trials